harisankarsadasivan/harisankarsadasivan.github.io/index.md

 ## News

 - **[May.
-2024]** Our paper on GPU accelerated Minimap2 chaining is accepted at Biosys, ASPLOS.
+2024]** Our paper on GPU accelerated Minimap2 chaining is accepted at Biosys, ASPLOS 2024.
+- **[April.
+2024]** Joined as a part-time course instructor in ECE, UW Seattle to teach GPU Programming.
 - **[Jan.
-2024]** Our paper on GPU accelerated Dynamic Time Warping is published in the Journal of Biotechnology and Biomedicine
+2024]** Our paper on GPU accelerated Dynamic Time Warping is published in the Journal of Biotechnology and Biomedicine.
+- **[Dec.
+2023]** Joined as a part-time course instructor at Paul G Allen School of CSE, UW Seattle to teach GPU Programming.

 {% include_relative _includes/publications.md %}